 Eligibility is based on the financial situation of all members in a household.
 Everyone who lives together and purchases and prepares food together is considered a member of the same household group.

 In general, DHS will review your assets, income and residency to determine what, if any, benefits you may be eligible for.
+For questions about the Food Assistance Program, call 1-855-275-6424.

 |Some household expenses are taken into account when determining your benefit amount.
 Examples of some of these expenses include: